 If you are not sure what to say or what to include look at the profiles of people you would like to be like and gain an understanding of how they are using their LinkedIn profiles, what they are discussing, and how they are doing this.

 If you are interested in specific industries (and you can be VERY specific here), getting involved in groups is a great way to improve your visibility.
 Joining a few relevant groups and engaging with the community can help expand your network, show your expertise (when you engage in online conversations and answer questions that come up), and possibly connect you to the organisations you want to work for in the future.

 They might also be able to offer you the advice and support your might need for your future career, help you learn how your sector works from the inside out, and help you get known for having an opinion or specialism.

 Before you go for an interview, you can use LinkedIn to research those that are going to interview you and find out about their career paths, expertise, interests, current projects they're working on and viewpoints.
 You can then use this knowledge in your interview to start a discussion on common ground and engage with them.
 This sort of discussion is more likely to win you a second interview or a job as they’ll see that you're going to fit within their organisation and that you’ve done your research.

 Also remember to look at the hiring company’s LinkedIn page to have an insight into their news, views, future directions, markets, and products and services.

 Stay in contact

-After your interview, keep in contact with you interview team via LinkedIn.
-Even if you don’t end up with the job, if they continue to see what you are doing and are positive about it, when another vacancy comes up they think is suitable for you they will remember your name and hopefully invite you along for another interview.
+After your interview, keep in contact with your interview team via LinkedIn.
+Even if you don’t end up with the job if they continue to see what you are doing and are positive about it when another vacancy comes up which they think is suitable for you they will remember your name and hopefully invite you along for another interview.